yb66/RandomPerson/README.markdown

 http://search.cpan.org/~peterhi/Data-RandomPerson-0.4/

 Make sure you're reading the right version of the docs to go with your library!
-This was my first Ruby library and right now I'm in the process of rewriting it.
-(If you're reading this on Github look for the "Switch Tags" above to get the right version.)
+(If you're reading this on Github look for the "Switch Tags" or "Current Branch" -> "Tags" buttons to get the right version.)

 ## QUICK NOTE!

 This was the first Ruby library I wrote.
-I'm slowly adding specs and improving the code now I've half an idea of what I should be doing, but I'd really, *really* appreciate it that if you do see something is wrong or doesn't work for you or you've an idea for improvement **let me know**.
+I'm adding specs and improving the code now I've half an idea of what I should be doing, but I'd really, *really* appreciate it that if you do see something is wrong or doesn't work for you or you've an idea for improvement **let me know**.
 Wow, Github makes this so easy, just go for it!
 I'll be happy to help and happy for the help.

 ## Why did I write this?

-Because the Faker library and a few of the other random ones are very good, but they don't have the precision I needed.
+Because the Faker library and a few of the other random ones are excellent, but they don't have the precision I needed.
 I wanted believable male names between a certain age range for a football game I was writing.
 Producing names like Mrs Albert Wiggins wasn't really going to cut it.

 And I'm a masochist.